17 Vegetables Perfect for Bucket Gardening

 • Monitor pests like aphids and spider mites, which can appear in container gardens.

 • Water consistently, especially in hot weather, to prevent stress.
+This is super important during heat waves!

 Leave a Reply